ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     ... [[between <number> and] <number> token[s] in] ...
     ```

     Token constraints are an optional part of the specification.
 If token constraints are omitted, AQL returns the longest non-overlapping match at each character position in the input text.
 If token constraints are present, the `extract` statement returns the longest match at every token boundary that is within the specified range of tokens in length.
 Each returned match must start at the beginning of a token and end at the end of a token.
-If there are multiple overlapping matches, the `extract` statement returns all of them.
+If multiple overlapping matches exist, the `extract` statement returns all of them.

     The locations of token boundaries depend on what tokenizer the runtime component is using to tokenize the document.
 If the engine is using the Standard tokenizer, then a token is defined as a sequence of word characters or a single punctuation character.